Terms and conditions for booking training courses

 Courses are run subject to a minimum of 4 bookings and limited to 6 participants except by prior arrangement.

-The decision to run publicly advertised courses is taken 30 days in advance.
+The decision to run publicly advertised courses is taken not later than 30 days in advance.

 We reserve the right to postpone or cancel courses if there are not enough bookings to make the course worthwhile to attend or viable.

 Participants are responsible for finding their own accommodation and meals; these are not included in the course fees.